 - Less possibility of runs.

-- The paint is on the handle but you have less fatique since the compressor is on the ground.
+- You have less fatigue since the compressor is on the ground.

 - Includes 9 different speeds and controls to perfect your finish